occipital/django-content-settings/docs/settings.md

 ## Admin Panel

-For more details on admin panel functionalities, refer to the [dedicated section](admin.md).
+For more details on admin panel functionalities, refer to the [dedicated section](ui.md).

 ### `CONTENT_SETTINGS_USER_TAGS`

-Allows users to assign custom tags to variables.
+Allows admins to assign custom tags to variables through the Django Admin.
 This is a dictionary where keys are tag names, and values are tuples of two elements: the display for the tag when added, and its display when it can be added.

 #### Default: